General

 For the protection of First Peoples arts practice from misappropriation, moral and copyright infringement, appropriate documentation must be submitted if you propose to work with First Peoples stories/cultural material that is not your own, such as letters of confirmation from the First Peoples you are working with and protocols you will put in place to ensure cultural safety.

-• Letters of confirmation from First Peoples collaborators / communities (two pages)
+- Letters of confirmation from First Peoples collaborators / communities

-I‘m on a Disability Support Payment plan/NDIS.
-Will the grant impact my payments?
+I’m on a Disability Support Payment plan/NDIS.
+Will this grant impact my payments?

 Yes.
 This grant may affect your payments.
 Please check with Centrelink or your contact person at NDIS.
 You may want to consider being auspiced by an organisation.